-HEPA: High Efficiency Particulate Absolute filtration efficiency of
+HEPA: High Efficiency Particulate Absolute filtration efficiency of and infectious agents.

 99.97% down to 0.3 microns.
-Filtration provided on specialized vacuums and air filtration devices to trap particles and infectious be removed from the work area.
+Filtration provided on specialized vacuums and air filtration devices to trap particles can be removed from the work area.

 HVAC: Heating, ventilation, and air conditioning system.